mietek/pol/README.md

 Now back to work.
 You've seen some level definitions.
 I hope you've played with them some.
 How do we implement them?
 Well we don't.
 Rather we implement a generalization: level-entries.
 When I found an application for level-entries I also found out it was cheaper to implement level-definitions as such than the way I was doing.

-Every dictionary entry may be considered a virtual-computer instruction, as discussed in Chapter 5.
+Every dictionary entry may be considered a virtual-computer instruction, as discussed in [Chapter 4](#4-programs-that-grow).
 We consider a level-entry an instruction whose execution can be delayed - after the fashion of a level definition.
 Why not?
 A definition is, after all, only a particular sort of instruction.
 If it may be profitably delayed, so might other instructions.

 I'm sorry if it seems complicated.
 It is!
 It's going to get more complicated - you aren't getting something for nothing.
 But it's worth it.
 However, notice that everything we're doing now builds on everything we've done before.
 Notice that the concept of a special sort of entry depends on having a dictionary available; and the extension of definitions to include level numbers depends on having definitions.
 We are gradually building a tree and are in the higher branches.
 We might not depend on all the lower branches, but we have to have some.